 Research identifies several risk factors.
 Male patients are significantly overrepresented, with 42-71% of cases occurring in men despite men comprising only 15% of the treatment population.
 Additional factors include abdominal treatment, large applicators, and Hispanic ethnicity.

 PAH doesn’t resolve spontaneously and typically requires liposuction or excision to correct.
 In Linda Evangelista’s case, she underwent two corrective surgeries that were unsuccessful in fully resolving the condition.
-At Body Catalyst, we discuss this rare possibility with all patients, ensuring you can make a fully informed decision.
+At Body Catalyst, we discuss this rare but real possibility with all patients, ensuring you can make a fully informed decision.
+Being aware of risk factors allows for appropriate patient selection.

 Understanding what to expect helps distinguish normal recovery from symptoms requiring attention.
 Based on the 2025 meta-analysis of 3,158 patients across 30 studies, common side effects include numbness (49.5%), erythema (44.5%), edema (30.5%), and localised pain (28.8%).